koflerdavid/nfa-equivalence-code/README.md

 to get the right compiler version for the project and to build it.
 Stack will download all the necessary packages and build them inside the sandbox.

-All of this can also done by using the provided Makefile by just running `make` or `make build`.

 Running the tool
 ----------------